Built Environment

 15 Ibid.

-18 National Association of Realtors, Commercial Real Estate Metro Market Reports (Q1 2022) for Colorado, Idaho, New Mexico & Texas, citing CoStar®, US Census Bureau, US Bureau of Labor Statistics, and US Bureau of Economic Analysis, https://www.nar.realtor/research-and-statistics/research-reports/commercial-real-estate-metro-market-reports, accessed June 2, 2022.
+17 National Association of Realtors, Commercial Real Estate Metro Market Reports (Q1 2024) for Colorado, Idaho, New Mexico & Texas citing CoStar®, US Census Bureau, US Bureau of Labor Statistics, and US Bureau of Economic Analysis, https://cdn.nar.realtor/sites/default/files/documents/2024-q1-commercial-real-estate-metro-market-reports-co-05-20-2024.pdf, from https://www.nar.realtor/research-and-statistics/research-reports/commercial-real-estate-metro-market-reports, accessed August 7, 2024.
+Fort Collins vacancy data from City of Fort Collins, https://fortcollins.clearpointstrategy.com/economic-health/commercial-vacancy-rates/, citing data from Cush & Wakefield (retail, industrial) and Commercial Edge National Office Report (office).

 19 Ibid.